 - Career-Boosting Strategies for International Students Studying in North America (1 page)

 - Debunking the Myths: The Real Deal on International Work (2 pages, print back to back)

 - International Quizzes: (view).
 Track student progress before and after go abroad programs: MyWorldAbroad’s international quizzes are a useful way to track student readiness and progress before and after going abroad.
 The information gathered by asking students to complete these quizzes both before and after their international experiences can be used by staff and administrators in order to create progress reports for senior managers, and to track student success rates.
 See Quiz Management Instructions for Advisors, which outlines how to manage student scorecards and collect data.
 Our client-schools have full reproduction rights to our Quizzes and the URL to these quizzes are not password protected so you can even have links to them on your website.
 See our student-friendly sample wording to go along with your quiz links.)

-- The Global Nudge Postcard Series is a set of vibrant postcards features bite-sized pieces of key advice to get your students thinking about going abroad and building international career skills.
+- The Global Nudge Postcard Series is a set of vibrant TRAINING postcards that features bite-sized pieces of key advice to get your students thinking about going abroad and building international career skills.
 Print and share up to 12 of these attractive and informative cards.
 View samples: page-1, page-2, page-3, page-4.
 See all the details here.

 - "In A Rush?"
 Articles: These are our selected top articles from each section: International Skills, Getting Experience, Finding Work and The Professions (view).

 - Self-Evaluation Questions (view) and Stories from Abroad (view): Our self-evaluation forms are customized for each type of go abroad experience.
 They are centred around thought-provoking questions that have been designed to help students think analytically before, during and after going abroad.
 Meanwhile, our popular collection of Stories from Abroad adds a first-person, peer-to-peer learning element to the site.